 - Introduction, types and value of biodiversity

 - India as a mega diversity nation

 - Hot-spots of biodiversity

 - Threats to biodiversity: habitat loss, poaching of wildlife, man-wildlife conflicts.

 - Endangered and endemic species of India

 - Conservation of biodiversity: In-situ and Ex-situ conservation of biodiversity.

 - Definition, Causes, effects and control measures of :

 - a.
 Air Pollution

 - b.
 Water Pollution

 - c.
-Soil Pollution

-- d.
+Soil Pollution - d.
 Noise pollution - e.
-Nuclear hazards - Solid waste Management: Causes, effects and control measures of urban and industrial wastes. - Role of an individual in prevention of pollution - Disaster management: floods, earthquake, cyclone and landslides.
+Nuclear hazards - Solid waste Management: Causes, effects and control measures of urbanand industrial wastes - E-Waste Management: Sources and Types of E-waste.
+Effect of E-waste on environment and human body.
+Disposal of E-waste, Advantages of Recycling E-waste. - Role of an individual in prevention of pollution - Disaster management: floods, earthquake, cyclone and landslides.